 1) Have a quick read of the guide below, (and to speed things up, also this guide for choosing a photo here - Guide)

 2) Ping me an email, saying hello.
 Ideally with a photo, or selection of photos attached.

 3) I'll say hello back at you, and if all's well, get painting.

 4) I send you a watermarked preview image, so you can see how it's turned out and be reassured that you're happy with your investment.

 5) You pay for him / her / it.

 6) I send you the painting, all safely tucked up in a protective sleeve & rigid packaging.

-These very reasonable prices are for the original unframed, unmounted painting on smooth, heavy-duty watercolour paper.
+These prices are for the original unframed, unmounted painting on smooth, heavy-duty watercolour paper.